 When multiple-sourcing PCBs or when moving from prototype to volume production, the stack and fabrication design rule checks ensure that the manufacturing capabilities of your chosen suppliers are not overlooked.
-In addition the professional documentation output from the SB8000/SB9000 ensures that layer stack information is accurately conveyed to PCB suppliers.
+In addition the professional documentation output ensures that layer stack information is accurately conveyed to PCB suppliers.